KordingLab/KordingLab.github.io/_posts/2016-08-18-quadcorn-tunnel.md

 Before moving forward, choose a specific iPython Notebook port for yourself so that there is no interference with other users.

-Strong suggestion: choose the port number using the following command and using your own full name:
+0. Strong suggestion: choose the port number using the following command and using your own full name:

 ```
 In [1]: sum([ord(c) for c in 'Konrad Paul Kording'])
 Out[1]: 1791
 ```

-Next, ssh to Quadcorn with tunneling using the following command:
+1. ssh to Quadcorn with tunneling using the following command:

 ```
 $ ssh <USERNAME>@<QUADCORN> -p 5000 -L 8888:localhost:<iPython Notebook PORT>